awsdocs/amazon-emr-management-guide/doc_source/emr-fine-grained-cluster-access.md

 }
 ```

-### Allow Actions on Clusters with a Specific Tag, Regardless of Tag Value<a name="emr-cluster-access-example-tag"></a>
+### Allow actions on clusters with a specific tag, regardless of tag value<a name="emr-cluster-access-example-tag"></a>

 You can also allow actions only on clusters that have a particular tag, regardless of the tag value\.
 To do this, you can use the `Null` operator\.
-For more information, see [Condition Operator to Check Existence of Condition Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_Null) in the *IAM User Guide*\.
+For more information, see [Condition operator to check existence of condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_Null) in the *IAM User Guide*\.
 For example, to allow actions only on EMR clusters that have the `department` tag, regardless of the value it contains, you could replace the Condition blocks in the earlier example with the following one\.
 The `Null` operator looks for the presence of the tag `department` on an EMR cluster\.
 If the tag exists, the `Null` statement evaluates to false, matching the condition specified in this policy statement, and the appropriate actions are allowed\.

 ```
 1. "Condition": {